Estadio Monumental (Buenos Aires)

 The Estadio Monumental (/es/; lit.
-'Monumental Stadium', named after its monumental structure), currently known as Mâs Monumental for sponsorship reasons, is an association football stadium in Buenos Aires, Argentina.
-Located in the Belgrano neighbourhood, it is home of River Plate.
+'Monumental Stadium', named after its monumental structure), also known as Estadio River Plate, is an association football stadium in Buenos Aires, Argentina.
+Located in the Belgrano neighbourhood, it is the home of River Plate.

 It was opened on 26 May 1938 and named after former club president Antonio Vespucio Liberti (1900–1978).
 It is the largest stadium in both Argentina and all of South America with a capacity of 85,018 and is also home of the Argentina national football team.
 It was the main venue in the 1951 Pan American Games.
 It hosted the 1978 FIFA World Cup Final between Argentina and the Netherlands.
 It has also hosted four finals of the Copa América, most recently in 2011, as well as many finals of the Copa Libertadores.

 History

 The Club Atlético River Plate was founded in 1901 and by 1934, it had won two championships.
 At the time, the club was nicknamed Los Millonarios (The Millionaires) because of the purchase of forward Carlos Peucelle for whom River had paid a huge amount of money.
 On 31 October 1934, River Plate purchased the land where the club was to build the new stadium in the neighbourhood of Belgrano.